JO-OLADEJI/alx-low_level_programming/README.md

 ### 0x05: Pointers, Arrays and Strings
 - Write a function that takes a pointer to an `int` as parameter and updates the value it points to to `98`.
 - Write a function that swaps the values of two integers.
+- Write a function that returns the length of a string.